-Q: Are there any limitations on posting material within the closed system of Blackboard?
+Q: Are there any limitations on posting material within the closed system of Canvas?

-Q: If I don't use Blackboard for my courses, can I still place articles on an open course resource (e.g., Wordpress, Blogspot)?
+Q: If I don't use Canvas for my courses, can I still place articles on an open course resource (e.g., Wordpress, Blogspot)?

 A: Only if the items meet the criteria above and if you find a way to restrict access to your students (e.g., password protection through Adobe Acrobat Professional).
 Otherwise, you should probably seek permission, or consider links to items in the library's databases.

-Q: Can I download pdf or html articles from the library's databases and place them on my Blackboard course site?
+Q: Can I download pdf or html articles from the library's databases and place them on my Canvas course site?

 A: The licenses for library's databases vary.
 Many do not allow downloading and reposting on another site.
 The best option is to link to the articles.
 Instructions for linking are on the library's web site.

-Q: Can I borrow a book from the library or through Interlibrary Loan, scan it to pdf, and place it on my Blackboard course site?
+Q: Can I borrow a book from the library or through Interlibrary Loan, scan it to pdf, and place it on my Canvas course site?

-Q: Can I put one chapter at a time on Blackboard?
+Q: Can I put one chapter at a time on Canvas?

 A: This is not a good practice, again because of Factor 4 (see above).